 We intend to replicate our success and maximize the strengths of our brand through new projects.
-Approached from time to time by potential strategic partners, we are looking at opportunities to participate in mega projects with the benefit of economies of scale, and to acquire and upgrade existing properties for investment or sale, whether through by way of joint ventures or by setting up real estate funds.
+As we are approached from time to time by potential strategic partners, we explore opportunities to participate in mega projects with the benefit of economies of scale, and to acquire and upgrade existing properties for investment or sale, whether through establishing joint ventures or by setting up real estate funds.